Knowledge-Grounded Self-Rationalization via Extractive and Natural Language Explanations: Introduction

 \section{Introduction}

-Two of the currently predominant approaches in explainable machine learning are (i) identifying a meaningful subset of inputs, known as \emph{extractive rationales} \cite{DBLP:conf/emnlp/ZaidanE08, DBLP:conf/acl/BastingsAT19, LEI21AAAI}, and (ii) generating natural language explanations (\emph{NLEs}) \cite{DBLP:conf/cvpr/ParkHARSDR18, DBLP:conf/eccv/HendricksARDSD16, DBLP:conf/nips/CamburuRLB18, DBLP:journals/corr/abs-2004-14546}.
-Extractive rationales have the advantage of being concise and provide a quick explanation which, in some cases, are enough for users to trust the model.
-However, in other cases, extractive rationales may not paint the full picture or may be hard to comprehend even by experts \cite{kaur20, Camburu21WorkshopAAAI, alufaisan2020does, DBLP:journals/corr/abs-2010-12762}.
-In such cases, NLEs can be complementary, as they allow for a more detailed justification in a form that is most accessible to humans (natural language).
-However, machine-generated NLEs, like other generated text, are prone to lacking commonsense \cite{camburu2020acl, DBLP:conf/emnlp/MaoMMC19}.
-This could be either because some NLEs do not accurately explain the model or the model did not use commonsense knowledge for its decision-making.
+Two approaches that currently predominate for building self-explainable neural models are (i) selecting a subset of input features responsible for a prediction, known as an \emph{extractive rationale} (ER) \cite{DBLP:conf/emnlp/ZaidanE08, DBLP:conf/acl/BastingsAT19, LEI21AAAI}, and (ii) generating a \emph{natural language explanation} (NLE) for a prediction \cite{DBLP:conf/cvpr/ParkHARSDR18, DBLP:conf/eccv/HendricksARDSD16, DBLP:conf/nips/CamburuRLB18, kayser21}.
+For an explanation (ER or NLE), one is interested in two characteristics: \textit{quality} (or \textit{plausibility}) and \textit{faithfulness}.
+Quality measures the degree of matching between the model's explanations and some ground truth; models with low-quality explanations would be undeployable. \textit{Faithfulness} measures how well the explanations reflect the decision-making processes behind the predictions; unfaithful explanations would be misleading.

-To ground both decision-making and rationalization in commonsense, as well as to reap the benefits of both extractive rationales and NLEs, we combine them in a unified framework, illustrated in Fig.~\ref{fig:overview}.
-For example, in Fig.~\ref{fig:overview}b, a subset of super-pixels of an input image form the extractive rationales behind the prediction in a question-answering task (Commonsense Question Answering \cite{DBLP:conf/naacl/TalmorHLB19}).
-To synthesize the NLE, a semantic understanding of the subject's stance ( e.g.,~\texttt{person2} has a weapon to protect) is helpful.
-To achieve this, our framework incorporates commonsense resources, which are queried with the model-extracted rationales to fetch commonsense information about the rationales.
-The framework then self-selects a subset of informative knowledge snippets to guide the final answers and the NLEs.
+ERs are concise and provide quick explanations, which may sometimes be enough for users to assess the trustworthiness of the model.
+However, ERs may not have the means to provide important details of the reasoning of a model (e.g., relations between features) \citep{DBLP:journals/corr/abs-2010-12762}.
+In such cases, NLEs can be complementary, as they allow for detailed justification in a form that is most accessible to humans (natural language).
+However, machine-generated NLEs, like other generated text, are prone to lacking background knowledge (e.g., commonsense) \cite{camburu2020acl, DBLP:conf/emnlp/MaoMMC19}.
+This could be because the NLEs are unfaithful or the model did not use the necessary knowledge in its decision-making process.
+Despite the complementary nature of ERs and NLEs, self-rationalizing models usually provide only one of them, with a few exceptions \cite{DBLP:conf/cvpr/ParkHARSDR18, DBLP:journals/corr/abs-1809-02805}.
+Moreover, while knowledge grounding has been done for black-box models \cite{DBLP:conf/emnlp/BauerWB18, DBLP:conf/acl/ChanduBB21, DBLP:conf/emnlp/ChenSYW20}, we are not aware of any work on knowledge grounding for self-rationalizing models.
+Furthermore, existing self-rationalizing models are often outperformed by black-box models at solving the task at hand, leading to an undesirable performance-explainability trade-off.